Assistant Clinical Professor

 Email: [email protected]

-Professor Scott has been with Widener's clinic since 2002, first as a supervising attorney and more recently as its director.
+Professor Scott has been with Widener Law Commonwealth's Central Pennsylvania Law Clinic since 2002, first as a supervising attorney and more recently as its director.
 The clinic is distinguished in two primary ways.
 It provides free legal assistance to those in our community who cannot afford legal services as it prepares law students to become lawyers.
 This real world experience gives students an opportunity to practice in a supervised setting and handle real cases with real elderly and indigent clients in areas of law that include administrative law, family law, landlord tenant law, consumer law and elder law.

 Professor Scott recognizes that the access to justice for such underserved clients is wide and the clinical program at Widener Law Commonwealth steps in to help fill this gap.
 Many practicing attorneys in our region have participated in the clinic while at Widener, assisting those who needed legal help, and are now successful practitioners.